suandrew14/suandrew14/README.md

 I'm currently upskilling my data, machine learning and programming skills.
 I am putting together a data analytics portfolio and eventually a data science portfolio.
-I am currently learning: SQL, Tableau, PowerBI, R, Python ML packages and Cloud tools.
+I am currently learning: SQL, Tableau, PowerBI, and eventually, for Data Science: R, Python ML packages and Cloud tools.

 In the future I may add other personal projects to this github.